bishopZ/Sandbox/README.md

 - `package.json` is the main configuration file
 - `Procfile` sets the Heroku startup script
 - `app.yaml` configures a basic GCP deploy
-- `gulpfile.js` is the "special" Gulp build system
+- `gulpfile.js` is the flexible Gulp build system
-- `.eslintrc` confifures what ESLint reports on
+- `.eslintrc` configures what ESLint reports on

 The build system is divided into an `application` folder for all your development files, and a `distribution` folder that gets deleted and rebuilt every time you run the development environment.